stefanofabi/firewall-rules/README.md

 # Firewall Rules Script
-This project is a 4evergaming tool that fetches firewall rules from a database and loads them into iptables.
+This project is a [4evergaming](https://4evergaming.com.ar) tool that fetches firewall rules from a database and loads them into iptables.
 The setup includes a Python virtual environment and a scheduled task to update the rules every 24 hours.

-For more information about 4evergaming, visit [4evergaming](https://4evergaming.com.ar).

 ## Requirements